neuro-science/neuro-science/README.md

-# neuro_data_analysis

-Neuro Data Analysis
+#Neuro Data Analysis

-Welcome to the Neuro Data Analysis repository of Peng!
+Welcome to Peng's Neuro Data Analysis repository!

-This repository is dedicated to organizing and performing analyses on neuroscience data.
+This repository is dedicated to the analysis of neuroscience data.

-It is structured into folders, each representing specific analysis techniques (e.g. meg) or individual projects (e.g. prediction).
+It is organized into folders, each representing specific analysis techniques (e.g., MEG) or individual projects (e.g., prediction).